Recognition Science Institute

 Ph.D.
 Theoretical Physics, Colorado State University

-Dr. Thapa investigates the frontiers of particle physics through Recognition Physics frameworks, exploring connections between neutrino physics, dark matter, and beyond-Standard-Model phenomena.
-His research integrates effective field theory with Recognition Physics principles to develop new approaches to fundamental particle interactions and unified theories, with particular focus on model building and grand unified theories.
+Investigates the frontiers of particle physics through Recognition Science frameworks, exploring connections between neutrino physics, dark matter, and beyond-Standard-Model phenomena.
+His research integrates effective field theory with Recognition Science principles for unified theories.

 Dr. Amir Rahnamai Barghi